Mercer Large-Scale Kernel Machines from Ridge Function Perspective: Introduction

-Members of $\F$ are called particular kernels. \end{definition} Note that in case $k$ is a universal kernel then $\F=\{k\}$ is a universal family.
-In Section \ref{UAT} we prove that the both families of kernels given by \eqref{RK} and \eqref{kRR}, i.e.

-are universal.
-It is a consequence of universal approximation theorem assuming that the family $G$ contains at least one function that is not a polynomial.
-We use arguments similar to ones from proof of \cite[Theorem 5.1]{Pinkus2}.
+Note that in case $k$ is a universal kernel then $\F=\{k(x,y)\}$ is a universal family.
+In Section \ref{universal} we prove among other results that family of kernels of form as \eqref{kRR}, i.e. is universal if and only if $\sigma$ is not a polynomial.
+It is a consequence of universal approximation theorem, We use arguments similar to ones from proof of \cite[Theorem 5.1]{Pinkus2}.
+To bound the space of parameters, for instance to assure that $w_j\in \Sp^{d-1}$ we should to assume some additional assumption on $\sigma$.

 The contribution of this paper is as follows.
-For a class of functions we get that in the topology of uniform convergence on compact sets
+At first we examine the approximation properties of ridge functions $g_1(\lan w, x\ran)g_2(\lan w, y\ran)$ where $w\in \R^d, g_1,g_2\in C(\R,\R)$ in the topology of uniform convergence on compact sets.
+This calls is larger than ridge kernels.
+We show that

 see Theorem \ref{l1.2}.
-In Theorem \ref{almost} we demonstrate the geometric structure of space of polynomials contained in $\overline{\calM(\Omega_S)}$.
-It is small progress comparing \cite{Pinkus1}.
-It seems more difficult to characterize spaces $\overline{\F_{RR}}$ and $\overline{\F_{RK}}$ where both class belong to $\overline{\calM(\Omega_S)}$.
-Nerveless, our results throw light on an limitation of an approximation by these classes.
-Moreover Rahimi-Recht result throws some light on $\overline{\F_{RR}}$.
-Using Universal Approximation Theorem \ref{th_appr} we obtain, two results.
-First parallel result to Rahimi-Recht theorem, i.e. for continuous functions $f:\R^{2n}\to \R$ symmetric and shift invariant, i.e. $f(x,y)=g(x-y)$.
-Secondly we show that both classes $\F_{RR}$ and $\F_{RK}$ are universal.
-This motivates to our numerical simulation.
-From general perspective this neural networks with machine learning.
+In Theorem \ref{almost} we demonstrate the geometric structure of space of polynomials contained in $\overline{\spa\,\{ g_1(\lan w, x\ran)g_2(\lan w, y\ran): w\in \R^d, g_1,g_2\in C(\R,\R) \}}$.
+It is progress comparing \cite{Pinkus1}.
+On the over hand Rahimi and Recht show that Rahimi-Recht kernels approximates any continuous , shift-invariant kernel in the topology of uniform convergence on compact sets.
+Rahimi and Recht result is proved in \cite{Rahimi} using Bochner's theorem.
+Using Universal Approximation Theorem we obtain parallel result Theorem \ref{th_appr} for ridge functions of form $g_1(\lan w, x\ran)g_2(\lan w, y\ran)$.

-Both types of ridge kernels use a representation with positive coefficients $c_j$.
-Since data (samples) are usually from a compact set $X$, we show that theoretically we can expect also kernels having a representation similar to \eqref{kRR} or \eqref{RK} with some negative coefficients $c_j$.
-In our simulation we try to find such kernels which are more efficient than kernels with positive $c_j$ but without success.

-Our numerical results compare the effectiveness of estimating a regression function using ridge kernels, Rahimi-Recht kernels.
+Secondly part is connected with ridge kernels.
+From general perspective this approach ties neural networks with machine learning.
+We show that kernels \eqref{kRR} form universal family.
+This motivates to first numerical simulation.
 We show how to use particular kernels as a set of filters in the spirit of "one-vs-rest".

+Next, we connect machine learning with classical nonparametric estimation.
+In the framework developed by Smale and Cucker, all computations are performed in a Hilbert space associated with a fixed Mercer kernel, namely the corresponding RKHS.
+However, the true regression function need not belong to this space.
+As a consequence, what is effectively estimated is not the regression function itself, but only its projection—or shadow—onto the RKHS.
+The defect function is typically estimated within this framework; see \cite{Cucker} (Theorem A and Theorem B).